-The rich fruit cake that is often associated with Christmas were originally Twelfth Cakes (which were eaten at the parties on Twelfth Night ending the 12 Days of Christmas on 5th January).
+The rich fruit cake that is often associated with Christmas were originally Twelfth Cakes (which were eaten at the parties on Twelfth Night ending the 12 Days of Christmas on 5th January in the UK).
 These started as enriched fruit cakes, more like Italian Pantone Christmas Cakes.

 It then became fashionable to have large iced decorations on and over the cake (using 'Royal Icing' which sets very hard), to show you were rich enough to be able to afford lots of sugar to make the icing.
 So the cake had to become more rich, solid and full of fruit to support the icing.